abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 rest of the planet.
 In those instances we are caught up in the same momentum and are identified with it, not questioning it, and flowing on and on in the stream of becoming.
-So we need to use these opportunities and formal structures like meetings, *pūjās*, Dhamma talks, and reflections to break that pattern.
+So we need to use these opportunities and formal structures like meetings, *pūjās,* Dhamma talks, and reflections to break that pattern.
 For you laypeople living outside of a monastery it is important to encourage yourselves to find environments where you can create a break in that flow of momentum.
 This can provide